peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 at cosine of the zenith angle $\mu_0$.
 We use the same symbol $\tau$ for optical thickness and optical depth, but stating its meaning explicitly where needed.
-In the monochromatic case, both definitions are equivalent, but the latter generalizes better to the broadband radiation treatment, where the Beer's law no longer holds.
+In the monochromatic case, both definitions are equivalent, but the latter generalises better to the broadband radiation treatment, where the Beer's law no longer holds.
 We will therefore use this latter definition:

 $$